Skip to Content

 Step 6—Use an Okay to Wake Clock

-Use an Okay to wake clock such as the Hatch Rest or Rest Plus and explain to your child that the clock will let her know when it’s time to come out of bed.
+Use an Okay to wake clock and explain to your child that the light will let her know when it’s time to wake up.

 Depending on your child’s development, they may be able to understand this concept between 2 and 3 years old.

 We love the Hatch Rest because it has a nightlight, sound machine, and okay to wake clock all in one.
-My daughter knows when the light is red it’s bedtime and when it turns purple (her color choice) she can get out of bed.
+My daughter knows when the light is red it’s bedtime and when it turns green, that means go!
+(Wake up for the day.)

 Step 7—Consider Using A Bedtime Pass